Federico Barba

-Federico Barba (born 1 September 1993) is an Italian professional footballer who plays as a centre-back for Super League club Persib Bandung.
+Federico Barba (born 1 September 1993) is an Italian professional footballer who plays as a centre-back for club Palermo.

 Club career

 Early career

-Born in Rome, Italy, Barba was a six-year-old boy when began to play at the Axa Soccer School.
-Playing as a left or central defender, in 2007 he was sold to Cisco Roma (former Lodigiani), the third most popular soccer team in Rome, and at the age of 15 he was transferred to A.S.
-Roma where he played in the youth teams, coached, at first, by Andrea Stramaccioni and then by Alberto De Rossi.
+Born in Rome, Italy, Barba was a six-year-old boy when began to play for AS Axa.
+Playing as a left or central defender, in 2007 he was sold to Cisco Roma (formerly Lodigiani), the third most popular soccer team in Rome, and at the age of 15 he was transferred to AS Roma where he played in the youth teams, coached, at first, by Andrea Stramaccioni and then by Alberto De Rossi.
 Barba won U17 national championship with Roma in 2010.; U20 "Primavera" reserve league in 2011 and Coppa Italia Primavera in 2012.
 In 2012, Federico Barba got the Italian award as the best young defender.

 Grosseto

 In July 2012 he was loaned to Serie B club Grosseto, partially due to the age restriction of Primavera had changed to U19 and partially by Barba had ready for professional league.
 Barba made his debut as starting defender in 2012–13 Coppa Italia.
 In 2012–13 Serie B, Barba made successive appearances since from 20 October 2012, becoming the regular central defender of Grosseto team.
 In June 2013, Grosseto acquired half of the registration rights of Barba for €200,000.
 However, Roma re-acquired Barba for €350,000 and re-sold him to Empoli.